Fitzpatrick Referrals expands Oncology with appointment of Dr Iain Grant

 Iain is known throughout the world as a gifted and compassionate oncologist.
 He is renowned for his commitment to improving cancer care in veterinary medicine, both when the patients are in the hospital, but equally when at home under the care of the family vet.
 That fits perfectly with our goal of moving the discipline forward in all areas and I am looking forward to future innovation and progress with Iain.

 Launched in 2015, Fitzpatrick Referrals Oncology and Soft Tissue aims to change the way cancer is treated in companion animals.
-The services continue to grow and Fitzpatrick Referrals is delighted to have Dr Iain Grant join the team to head up the medical oncology service.
+The services continue to grow and Fitzpatrick Referrals is delighted to have RCVS Specialist in Veterinary Oncology (Small Animals) Dr Iain Grant join the team, to head up the medical oncology service.